melvint-comp/United-Hacks-V6/README.md

     Projected Hackathon: United Hacks V6 (Devpost)
     Author: Melvin T (https://devpost.com/melvin-tai)

+---

 ### Overview

 **Resonance** is an ambitious platform designed to measure, understand, and improve the quality of human interactions across digital environments.
 While most technology optimizes productivity and efficiency, Resonance focuses on something more fundamental: how humans communicate, feel heard, and connect with one another.

-*This repository contains Phase 0 of Resonance — a minimal, open-source interaction analysis engine intended to scale into a much larger ecosystem.*
+*This repository contains Phase 0 of Resonance - a minimal, open-source interaction analysis engine intended to scale into a much larger system.*

+---

 ### The Problem
 Modern communication tools often: